 A competitive swimmer since the age of 9, Alyce-Faye began having trouble bending her wrists.
 Until then, she’d been extremely successful, and had been working toward trying out for the Netherlands’ Olympic Team in 2016.
 Now, that dream was in danger.

 Her parents, Annemieke and Martin, quickly sought out medical care.
-Her primary care doctor recommended Kathleen O’Brien, MD, a pediatric sports medicine specialist at Nemours/Alfred I. duPont Hospital for Children’s Center for Sports Medicine in Wilmington, DE.
+Her primary care doctor recommended a pediatric sports medicine specialist at Nemours/Alfred I. duPont Hospital for Children’s Center for Sports Medicine in Wilmington, Del.

 The Road to Recovery